 Perhaps what we really need is a broader conversation about how we judge creditworthiness and how we can create new tools that account for discrimination to create a more equal and just playing field.
-We need to question the assumption that past events a true reflection of someone’s creditworthiness.
+We need to question the assumption that past events represent a true reflection of someone’s current creditworthiness.

 While the industry may be (very) slowly changing for the better, unfortunately, the faulty credit scoring system we have now will continue to negatively impact the lives of millions of people for years to come.
 That’s why we are driven to help provide solutions and opportunities to disadvantaged consumers.

 Having good credit often comes down to having a good start in life and knowing how to play the credit game.
 Some people are born with access to wealth and education while others are not.
-People who don’t have the resources to start building good credit early on often get stuck in the downward spiral of a broken system that leaves them little room to improve their financial situation.
+People who don’t have the resources to start building good credit early on often get stuck in the downward spiral of a broken system that leaves them with little to no room to improve their financial situation.